consiglionazionaledellericerche/jscontact-tools/README.md

     10. ORG-DIRECTORY
     11. CONTACT-URI

-12. If an ADR element doesn't include the LABEL parameter, the full address is generated by concatenating the non-empty address components.
+13. If an ADR element doesn't include the LABEL parameter, the full address is generated by concatenating the non-empty address components.

-13. If TZ and GEO properties contains the ALTID parameter, they are associated to the address with the same ALTID value.
+14. If TZ and GEO properties contains the ALTID parameter, they are associated to the address with the same ALTID value.
 If the ALTID parameter is missing or inconsistent, they are associated to the first address reported in the card.

-14. Categories appear in the "categories" map according to the values of the PREF parameter of the CATEGORIES properties.
+15. Categories appear in the "categories" map according to the values of the PREF parameter of the CATEGORIES properties.

-15. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.
+16. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.

-16. JSContact UTCDateTime type is mapped onto Java Calendar.
+17. JSContact UTCDateTime type is mapped onto Java Calendar.

+18. Where a collection of objects is mapped onto a map of <key,object> entries, the key has the following format: <vCard Element Tag> + "-" + <index of the element among the vCard sibling elements (starting from 1)> (e.g. "ADR-1")

 <a name="vcard-conversion"></a>
 ## JSContact Conversion

 At present, the following converting methods are available:

+*   JSContact2EZVCard
+    *   List<VCard> convert(List<JSContact> jsContacts)
+    *   List<VCard> convert(String json)
+*   JSContact2VCard
+    *   String convertToText(JSContact jsContact)
+    *   String convertToText(List<JSContact> jsContacts)
 *   JSContact2JCard
+    *   String convertToJson(JSContact jsContact)
     *   String convertToJson(List<JSContact> jsContacts)
+    *   JsonNode convertToJsonNode(JSContact jsContact)
     *   JsonNode convertToJsonNode(List<JSContact> jsContacts)
-*   JSContact2VCard
-    *   String convertToText(List<JSContact> jsContacts)
 *   JSContact2XCard
+    *   String convertToXml(JSContact jsContact)
     *   String convertToXml(List<JSContact> jsContacts)

 All the methods take in input a list of JSContact (JSCard or JSCardGroup) instances and can raise a `CardException`.
+`VCard` is the class mapping a vCard in ez-vcard Java library.
 `JsonNode` represents the root of `com.fasterxml.jackson.databind`.

 ### Conversion Rules from JSContact to vCard

+1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

+2. The following vCard properties are generated by converting the related unmatched JSContact properties:
+    `X-JSCONTACT-CREATED`
+    `X-JSCONTACT-PREFERREDCONTACTMETHOD`

+3. A topmost JSCard/JSCardGroup member with name `ietf.org/rfc6350/<vCard Property Name>` is converted into the related vCard property  .
+The following properties are considered:
+    GENDER
+    CLIENTPIDMAP
+    XML

+5. A topmost JSCard/JSCardGroup member with name `ietf.org/rfc6350/<vCard Property Name>/<vCard Parameter Name>` is converted into a vCard parameter.
+The following parameters are considered:
+    GROUP
+    PID
+    SORT-AS (only for vCard N property)
+    CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-1. An unmatched property is converted into a vCard element with prefix `X-JSCONTACT-`
+6. A topmost JSCard/JSCardGroup member with prefix defined by the configuration property `extensionPrefix` is converted into a vCard extension.

 ### Conversion examples

 Here in the following two examples of conversion between jCard and JSContact top most objects.